Solutions

 What it is and how it works

-The DeafKidz Defenders program uses a play-based EdTech resource with thematic minigames and scenarios to increase children’s ability to recognize and respond to online and offline abuse.
+The DeafKidz Defenders program uses a play-based EdTech resource with thematic minigames and scenarios to increase deaf and hard-of-hearing children’s ability to recognize and respond to online and offline abuse.
 Alongside this, deaf-specific safeguarding training is delivered to teachers, caregivers, and other key adults in the child’s life.
-DeafKidz International developed the program in consultation with deaf people.
+Practice-based knowledge – knowledge gained over years through the development of the programme – has guided key design choices, including the use of minimal text, visual play-based learning, and the inclusion of strong deaf role models as facilitators.

 DeafKidz Defenders was designed to be delivered in a school environment by DKI facilitators or teaching staff from the schools themselves in the children’s first language (national sign languages).
 Given the program’s sensitive content, delivery is done in a familiar environment with safeguarding protocols where children can safely discuss topics and have any possible disclosures handled appropriately.